HaotianZhangAI4Science/SurfGen/README.md

 conda env create -f surfgen_environment.yml -n surfgen
 ```

-We also provide conda-packed file [here](env.tar.gz link).
+We also provide conda-packed file [here](https://doi.org/10.5281/zenodo.7758282).
 Download it and then unzip it in your conda/envs/dir.
-For me, the directory is ~/.conda/envs
+For me, the directory is ~/.conda/envs.
+Special thanks to the creators and organizers of zenodo, which provides a free platform to store large files for academic use.

 ```
 mkdir ~/.conda/envs/surfgen